chedychaaben/Projet-JEE/README.md

-# Train Ticket Management System - MavenG4
+# Train Ticket Management System - Java Entreprise Edition (Academic Project)

 ## Description
 This project is a web application developed using Java Enterprise Edition (JEE) with servlets, JSP (JavaServer Pages), and JSTL (JavaServer Pages Standard Tag Library).
 It provides a comprehensive train ticket management system with features for both users and administrators.